-These measures to prevent the spread of COVID-19 have adversely impacted certain areas of our business operations, including our in-store sampling, foodservice and European businesses.
+These measures to prevent the spread of COVID-19 have adversely impacted certain areas of our business operations, including our in-store sampling, foodservice and international businesses.
 Most notably, we temporarily suspended all in-store sampling in all U.S. locations starting in March and April of 2020 as well as in certain international locations.
-More recently, we have started to re-open in-store sampling activities in certain retailers in certain geographies on a prudent, phased basis.
-While the restrictions relating to in-store sampling services have materially and adversely affected our results of operations during the year ended December 31, 2020 and three months ended March 31, 2021, we have been successful in growing other adjacent services in our experiential marketing business such as online grocery pick-up sampling and virtual product demonstrations, both of which have seen increased adoption and demand.
-Our foodservice business continues to be negatively impacted by lower away-from-home demand resulting from the impact of the COVID-19 pandemic on various channels, including restaurants, education and travel and lodging.
-Our European business continues to be negatively impacted by activity restrictions implemented in the various European geographies in which we operate.
+While the restrictions relating to in-store sampling services materially and adversely affected our results of operations during the year ended December 31, 2020 and the six months ended June 30, 2021, we have started to re-open in-store sampling activities in certain retailers in certain geographies on a prudent, phased basis, and we have been successful in growing other adjacent services in our experiential marketing business such as online grocery pick-up sampling and virtual product demonstrations, both of which have seen increased adoption and demand.
+While not back to pre-pandemic levels, more recently, we have seen growth in our foodservice business, which was impacted by lower away-from-home demand on various channels, including restaurants, education and travel and lodging.
+Additionally, our international business has started to show growth after restrictions were lifted on activity in the various international geographies in which we operate.

-We have also experienced a positive impact in our headquarter sales and private label services where, due to the large increase in consumer purchases at retail to support incremental at-home consumption, our operations have experienced a favorable increase in volume and demand.
+During the year ended December 31, 2020 and the six months ended June 30, 2021, we experienced a positive impact in our headquarter sales and private label services where, due to the large increase in consumer purchases at retail to support incremental at-home consumption, our operations have experienced a favorable increase in volume and demand.
 Additionally, our e-commerce services have benefited due to the increase in consumer purchasing with online retailers.

-These differing impacts are reflected in our financial results for the three months ended March 31, 2021, which show that compared to the three months ended March 31, 2020:
+These differing impacts are reflected in our financial results for the six months ended June 30, 2021, which show that compared to the six months ended June 30, 2020:

-- our sales segment revenues, operating income, and Adjusted EBITDA increased 5.2%, 45.3%, and 7.0%, respectively, and; - our market segment revenues, operating income and Adjusted EBITDA decreased 30.9%, 66.3% and 1.6%, respectively.
+- our sales segment revenues, operating income, and Adjusted EBITDA increased 13.2%, 126.7%, and 3.0%, respectively, and; - our market segment revenues and operating income decreased 1.4% and 105.6%, respectively, and Adjusted EBITDA increased 20.0%.

-We expect the ultimate significance of the impact of the pandemic on our financial condition, results of operations and cash flows will be dictated by the length of time that such circumstances continue, which will depend on the currently unknowable extent and duration of the COVID-19 pandemic and the nature and effectiveness of governmental, commercial and personal actions taken in response.
-We expect the COVID-19 pandemic will continue to impact our various businesses through at least the first half of 2021; however, we do believe the impact will decrease in the second half of 2021 as businesses and individuals choose to have more in-person activities.
+We expect the ultimate significance of the impact of the pandemic on our financial condition, results of operations and cash flows will be dictated by the length of time that such circumstances continue and any future restrictions imposed on our business and operations, which will depend on the currently unknowable extent and duration of the COVID-19 pandemic and the nature and effectiveness of governmental, commercial and personal actions taken in response.
+We believe the impact of the pandemic will decrease in the second half of 2021 as businesses and individuals choose to have more in-person activities.